WilBrady/wilbrady.github.io/README.md

 _Master delegation.
 Good ideas and quick read._

 ### Leadership
+1 - [Why Leaders Can’t Ignore the Human Energy Crisis](https://www.linkedin.com/pulse/why-leaders-cant-ignore-human-energy-crisis-kathleen-hogan/) (Sept.
+15th 2022) _Worker energy is critical to success, both our energy and our co-workers.
+Work has changed since 2020 and hybrid and working from home is now normal but brings new challenges.
+This article goes through details on worker energy issues and provides six areas to focus to help fuel everyone.
+I really liked the call out of 'Anne Helen Peterson calls “LARPing your job,”—Live Action Role Playing—looking busy by instantly responding to every IM, holding unnecessary meetings, logging on early and staying late, and more.' as I have done this myself.
+Definitely worth reading and asking how you can take action to fuel yourself and your team._

 1 - [The Better You Know Yourself, the More Resilient You’ll Be](https://hbr.org/2017/09/the-better-you-know-yourself-the-more-resilient-youll-be)
 _Quick to the point read.
 Understand your strengths so you know where you should push, understand your weaknesses so you know when to reach out for help.
 Changes are happening all the time today, and strong leaders are resilient and aware of how change affects them and thus their team._